-This a question that many Canon lovers ask themselves every day.
+This a question that many Canon lovers ask themselves every day - is Canon 5D Mark III better than Canon 7D Mark II?.
 And it's a natural one when you're dealing with two amazing cameras, both capable of meeting the high demands of professionals.

 At the end of the day, everybody needs answers to tough questions like this.
 Let's put these two powerful cameras side by side and see which one is better for you.